Histoplasmosis of the nervous system

 • Nonbacterial recurrent meningitis has a much wider differential diagnosis and may include viral, fungal, protozoal, or non-infectious processes, as well as conditions such as sarcoid or meningeal reaction to nonsteroidal or other pharmacological agents.

 Recurrent bacterial meningitis did not exist as a clinical entity prior to the advent of antibiotics because a single episode of meningitis was almost invariably fatal.
-In modern times, between 1% and 9% of patients surviving acute bacterial meningitis may go on to have further episodes (41; 02; 140).
+In modern times, between 1% and 9% of patients surviving acute bacterial meningitis may go on to have further episodes (41; 02; 149; 144).
 A study of 1905 children with bacterial meningitis by Chen and colleagues identified recurrent episodes of meningitis in 43 individuals (2.3%) (30).
-In children, recurrent bacterial meningitis is most commonly associated with congenital defects of the middle ear or with persistent dermal sinuses along the spinal column (75; 93).
+In children, recurrent bacterial meningitis is most commonly associated with congenital defects of the middle ear or with persistent dermal sinuses along the spinal column (77; 97).
 In adults, recurrent episodes of bacterial meningitis are most commonly associated with traumatic defects at the skull base (02).
-In a minority of cases, recurrent bacterial meningitis is associated with defects in the complement system or, rarely, with agammaglobulinemia, selective IgM deficiency, X-linked hyper- IgM syndrome, or, rarely, common variable immunodeficiency syndrome (44; 53; Tebruegge et al 2008; 51; 47; 147; 24).
+In a minority of cases, recurrent bacterial meningitis is associated with defects in the complement system or, rarely, with agammaglobulinemia, selective IgM deficiency, X-linked hyper- IgM syndrome, or, rarely, common variable immunodeficiency syndrome (44; 53; 141; 51; 47; 156; 24).
 In recurrent bacterial meningitis, identification of the infectious agent is usually straightforward, and the major task, after the episode of meningitis has been successfully treated, is to identify and, if possible, treat the anatomical or immunological defects that allow recurrent infections to occur.

 Recurrent episodes of nonpurulent meningitis were first recognized in patients with syphilis.
 Over the years, recurrent nonpurulent meningitis has been associated with both infectious and noninfectious conditions.
 Infectious agents associated with recurrent nonpurulent meningitis have included bacteria, spirochetes, fungi, protozoa, and viruses.
 Noninfectious causes of recurrent nonpurulent meningitis have included chemical meningitis due to intermittent leakage of intracranial epidermoid cysts; inflammatory conditions of unknown cause, such as sarcoid; and atypical reactions to nonsteroidal anti-inflammatory drugs or other therapeutic agents.
-The diversity of conditions that may cause recurrent nonpurulent meningitis and the relative insensitivity of diagnostic tests used in these conditions combine to make the diagnosis of recurrent or chronic nonpurulent meningitis one of the challenging areas in all of neurology.
+(See MedLink article “Drug-induced aseptic meningitis”).
+Unusual causes of recurrent nonbacterial meningitis include histiocytic necrotizing lymphadenitis (Kikuchi disease) (128).
+The diversity of conditions that may cause recurrent nonpurulent meningitis and the relative insensitivity of diagnostic tests used in these conditions combine to make the diagnosis of recurrent or chronic nonpurulent meningitis one of the most challenging areas in all of neurology.
 Recurrent bacterial meningitis and recurrent nonpurulent meningitis will be discussed separately under each topic heading.

 Recurrent nonpurulent meningitis.
 Signs and symptoms of recurrent nonpurulent meningitis are much more variable.
 Onset may be fulminant, mimicking bacterial meningitis, but may also be insidious (43; 01).
 Patients may appear less critically ill at presentation than is the case with bacterial meningitis, and the course of illness is often less severe and more prolonged.
 Signs of meningeal irritation may be similar to those described in bacterial meningitis, although alteration in consciousness is much more variable and depends on the causative organism or condition.
 Recurrent exacerbations of meningitis in the setting of chronic fungal, bacterial, or Toxoplasma infections is often basilar, as may also be the case in sarcoid.
 Cranial nerve deficits, in particular involving cranial nerves 7 and 8 are common in this setting (38; 43; 28).